 The Sketchbook Notes series

-This is the first of the Sketchbook Notes, a series of posts explaining what inspired me to produce a particular painting.
+This is one of the Sketchbook Notes, a series of posts explaining what inspired me to produce a particular painting.

 If you own one of my paintings, or are just curious about an image, let me know; I’ll then write a blog post especially for you!